 A security upgrade is another good reason to change locks before there is a problem.
 Homeowners may want a better deadbolt, rental owners may need faster tenant turnover service, and business owners may want commercial grade cylinders or exit hardware.
 For stronger key control, we may recommend options such as Medeco high security locks, Mul-T-Lock cylinders, or other upgraded systems depending on the door and budget.

-Lock Change San Gabriel also helps when keys no longer work smoothly, the lock feels loose, or the door needs to be lifted or pushed to latch.
+Lock Change San Gabriel also helps when the lock feels loose, keys no longer work smoothly, or the door needs to be lifted or pushed to latch.
 Those symptoms can point to worn hardware, door settling, frame movement, or a poor installation.
 Replacing the lock without checking the door may not solve the full problem, so we diagnose the situation before starting work.

 New Lock Installation or Rekey Service